Skip to content

 FYI: Transaction Statuses#

-confirmed The transaction has been successfully processed
+• confirmed - the transaction has been successfully processed

-failed The transaction has failed
+• failed - the transaction processing failed

-processing The transaction is currently being processed
+• processing - the transaction is currently being processed